-We’re not talking about the loose stools that you might get after eating too much fast food.
-We’re talking about diarrheal disease: also known as “stomach flu” or gastroenteritis.
-It’s caused by an infection that rapidly dehydrates your body, causing fever, vomiting, and severe diarrhea.
-While this type of illness may only be a short-lived discomfort in adults, in young children like Teresa’s, diarrhea can be a death sentence.
+Diarrheal disease is a killer.
+Also known as “stomach flu” or gastroenteritis, it’s caused by an infection that rapidly dehydrates your body, causing fever, vomiting, and severe diarrhea.
+While this type of illness may only be a short-lived discomfort in adults, in young children, diarrhea can be a death sentence.

 Diarrheal disease can be caused by a variety of bacteria, viruses, and parasites, many of which have become household names due to outbreaks (think E. coli or norovirus).
 But the number one culprit behind the daily death toll of diarrhea among children worldwide is one you may not have heard of: a highly contagious virus called rotavirus.